kentech01/energico-ui/src/INDEX.md

 ---

-**Welcome to WattWise!
+**Welcome to Energico!
 Use this index to navigate our comprehensive documentation and build amazing energy-saving features.** 🌍⚡

 ---

 *Questions?
-Start with the README.md or reach out to support@wattwise.com*
+Start with the README.md or reach out to support@energico.com*